leothedev0705/DataDestroyers_FestFrenzy/README.md

 ## Get Started

-To get started with FestFrenzy, [sign up](#) for an account and start managing your events more efficiently today!
+To get started with FestFrenzy, [sign up](#) for an account and start managing college events more efficiently today!

 For any questions or support, please contact [support@festfrenzy.com](mailto:support@festfrenzy.com).